DubDev720/colour-blind-luts/README.md

 Building
 --------

-To build and run the tool, use
+To build the tool, use 'make', or

     c++ --std=c++11 CBLuts.cpp ColourMaps.cpp CBLutGen.cpp -o cblutgen

-Or, include these files in your favourite IDE, build, and run.
+Or, include the file above in your favourite IDE, build, and run.

-To (re)generate simulated and corrected versions of the supplied [test images](tests/README.md), along with markdown-style results files, run the supplied "generate" script.
+To generate simulated and corrected versions of the supplied [test images](tests), along with markdown-style results files, run the supplied "generate" script.
 (Currently unix-style OSes only.)
+The results can be found in the 'out' directory.